chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/ADC/ADC_RegularConversion_DMA/readme.txt

   - This example runs on STM32F429xx devices.

-  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevB boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevC boards and can be easily tailored to any other supported device and development board.